-The eleventh annual Stony Brook Human Evolution Workshop was held at the Turkana Basin Institute’s (TBI) Turkwel research facility, between August 5-9th, 2014.
+The twelfth annual Stony Brook Human Evolution Workshop was held at the Turkana Basin Institute’s (TBI) Turkwel research facility, between August 5-9th, 2014.
 The workshop was organized to mark the 50th Anniversary of the publication by Louis Leakey, Phillip Tobias and John Napier of the paper that established Homo habilis as a taxon (Leakey, L. S. B, Tobias, P. V., & Napier, J. R. ,1964, A new species of the genus Homo from Olduvai Gorge, Nature, 202, 7–9).

 The topics covered in the workshop included the discovery of Homo habilis, a review of the fossils that have been attributed to this and other early Homo taxa, the main morphological characteristics used in the diagnosis of these taxa, what fossils should be assigned to them, and the role diet, behaviour and ecology played in any taxonomic diversity observed.